Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation

 When no direct interaction is available, joint measurement on all parties offers a practical method to project the total system into a desired entangled state.
 This has been demonstrated by interfering spontaneously emitted optical photons emitted from (artificial) atomic systems~\cite{Chou2005,Moehring2007,Hofmann2012,Bernien2013}, and also by performing cavity-QED-based joint measurements on superconducting qubits~\cite{Roch:2014ey} or cold neutral atoms~\cite{takano2009spin}.

-However, the stochastic nature of a quantum measurement prevents such an approach from succeeding with unit probability target ~\cite{note:measurem_probab}.
+However, often the stochastic nature of a quantum measurement prevents such an approach from succeeding with unit probability target ~\cite{note:measurem_probab}.
 In order to improve the probability of reaching an entangled state, or to obtain it deterministically, one can then add control via feedback unitary operations.
 Several experimental and theoretical works have shown that this approach can yield deterministic remote entanglement generation between two qubits~\cite{Martin2015,Martin2017a,Riste:2013um}.
-For multi-partite entanglement generation, Ref. \cite{Cox2016} experimentally demonstrated a feedback strategy for deterministically preparing an ensemble of atoms near the maximally spin-squeezed subspace.
-Previously, Refs. \cite{Thomsen2002}, \cite{Stockton2004}, and \cite{Wei2015} gave state-based \textit{i.e.,} non-Markovian protocols for deterministic preparation of Dicke states.
+Multi-partite entanglement generation has been experimentally demonstrated in Ref. \cite{Cox2016}, with a feedback strategy for deterministically preparing an ensemble of atoms near the maximally spin-squeezed subspace.
 Generation of multi-spin states has also been discussed in the theoretical control literature in the context of state stabilization~\cite{vanHandel2005,Mirrahimi2007,Tsumura2008}.
+Refs. \cite{Thomsen2002}, \cite{Stockton2004}, and \cite{Wei2015} have proposed state-based \textit{i.e.,} non-Markovian protocols for deterministic preparation of Dicke states.
 In the conclusion of Ref. \cite{Stockton2004}, the authors emphasize both the experimental difficulty of implementing non-Markovian protocols and the importance of constructive methods to derive feedback control laws, but leave these issues as open problems for future research.

+In the current work, we address both of these issues with a general method for constructing locally optimal measurement-based feedback protocols.
+Measurement-based feedback protocols rely on the fact that realistic measurements acquire only partial information over a finite time interval.
+Such protocols can in principle be applied to any system in which the measurement signal is collected with high efficiency, and have proven particularly useful in recent years for superconducting qubits ~\cite{Vijay2011,Vijay:2012ua,Riste:2013um,Murch:2013ur,Roch:2014ey,Hacohen-Gourgy2016}.
+In these systems, the finite time interval is taken to be small enough that the measurements may be regarded as continuous and feedback consists of applying additional control unitary operations conditional on the outcome of the continuous measurement.